 These scholarships are valid only at Sullivan University and are funded by Sullivan University.
-All Sullivan University Scholarships are tuition only scholarships.
+All Sullivan University Scholarships are tuition only scholarships, unless noted otherwise within a scholarship description.
+Students are not eligible to receive residual funds from the awarded scholarships.
 They may not be transferred to another person or institution and some may only apply to specific campuses and/or programs.
 Scholarship recipients should note that maintaining a specific GPA may be required.
-Recipients must maintain continuous enrollment (at least part-time, 6-11 1⁄2 quarter hours) to receive scholarship funds.
+Recipients must maintain continuous enrollment (at least part-time, 6-111⁄2 quarter hours) to receive scholarship funds.
 If a student is taking less than 12 credit hours per quarter, only half of the scholarship amount will be awarded for that quarter.
-However, the total amount will remain the same. \\A student's combined amounts of Sullivan scholarship awards cannot exceed \$1,000 per quarter and may not exceed a total of \$6,000, unless it is a single scholarship award (i.e. Presidential, Dean, or Competition Scholarships).
+However, the total amount will remain the same. \\A student's combined amounts of Sullivan scholarship awards cannot exceed \$2,000 per quarter and may not exceed a total of \$12,000, unless it is a single scholarship award (i.e. Presidential Scholarship, Eagle Scout, Gold Award, etc.).
+Students receiving a single scholarship award, including full tuition, or more, automatically forfeit their eligibility for all other Sullivan University scholarships.
 All scholarships require approval by an authorized administrative official.
 In no case can the total amount of a student's financial aid, including scholarships, exceed his or her Cost of Attendance.
 Receiving scholarships could affect eligibility for other student financial aid.
 Additional scholarships may be offered at the discretion of the university.

 - \ Additional requirements may be found in some of the scholarship applications.
-The applicant is required to satisfy all requirements found in this section and within the applications to be eligible. - \ The University retains the right and authority to change the requirements for applying and receiving University scholarships with or without notice. - \ The University may choose to not award a scholarship should it determine no candidate satisfies the requirements or intent of the scholarship. - \ The University reserves the right and authority to not offer, temporarily or permanently, any scholarship listed in the catalog with or without notice.
+The applicant is required to satisfy all requirements found in this section and within the applications to be eligible. - \ GPA requirements for all scholarships are based on a 4.0 scale. - \ The University retains the right and authority to change the requirements for applying and receiving University scholarships with or without notice. - \ The University may choose to not award a scholarship should it determine no candidate satisfies the requirements or intent of the scholarship. - \ The University reserves the right and authority to not offer, temporarily or permanently, any scholarship listed in the catalog with or without notice.